Vitamin C: benefits, dosage, contraindications

 Vitamin C: moderate interaction

-Vitamin C increases the absorption of iron.
+Vitamin C increases iron absorption.

 Precautions

-Alzheimer's Disease: use with caution
+Alzheimer's disease: use with caution

 Cancer: use with caution

-Type 2 Diabetes: use with caution
+Type 2 diabetes: use with caution

-Transplant: use with caution
+Transplantation: use with caution

-Kidney Stones: avoid
+Kidney stones: avoid

 Hemochromatosis: avoid

-G6PD Deficiency: avoid
+G6PD deficiency: avoid